microsoft/yardl/docs/docs.md

       dimensions: [3, 4]
 ```

-In other cases, the size is not fixed but the number of dimensions is known:
+Or the size might not be fixed but the number of dimensions is known:

 ```yaml
 MyRec: !record